 And more.
 Grab a coffee (or Moroccan mint tea!), settle in, and let’s go!
 You’re about to have an incredible trip.

 A gluten free translation card for Morocco

 In Morocco they speak Moroccan Arabic and French.
 I can generally get by in French, which was helpful on this trip, but I was so glad I had a gluten free translation card to discuss my specific gluten free needs, like cross contact.
-The language barrier is undoubtedly your biggest barrier to safe gluten free Morocco travel.
+The language barrier is undoubtedly your biggest stumbling block to safe gluten free Morocco travel.

 For communicating in Moroccan Arabic in Morocco, I highly recommend this translation card by Legal Nomads.
 You can buy it online and download it directly to your phone.

 I love Jodi’s translation cards because she is a celiac herself.
 This translation card goes in depth unlike any other card on the market (for instance, I haven’t found any other card that discusses cross contact).
 Click the image below to read more about the translation card.

 Some common phrases for gluten free Morocco travelers